Adding a SoundFont with MPTK is easy. A quick summary could be:

-Next you have the choice : optimize your patches list depending on the Midi files defined in MPTK or get all patches and waves available.
+Next you have the choice : optimize your presets list depending on the Midi files defined in MPTK or get all presets and samples available.

 - Button Optimize from Midi file list: each Midi Files (here, how to add Midi files in MPTK: Midi File Setup) are analyzed to detect patches and waves used.
 Patches and samples not used are stripped from the SoundFont to reduce the size of your project.

 - Button Extract all Patchs & Waves: keep all patches and samples from the selected banks.

 When the work is done, the sub panel Logs displays some information about the extraction.
 You can save logs, open folder with the logs, clear the logs.